Updated March 2016

 Q. What are the CME requirements of the AOA?

-A. AOA members are required to obtain 120 credit hours in a three-year cycle, with at least 30 credits in Category 1-A. The remaining 90 credits may be obtained in Categories 1-A, 1-B, 2-A, or 2-B. Osteopathic board certified physicians must earn at least 50 of their total 120 credits in their primary specialty.
+A. AOA encourages all members to earn 120 credit hours in a three-year cycle, of which 30 CME credits should be recorded in Category 1-A. The remaining 90 credits may be obtained in categories 1-A, 1-B, 2-A, or 2-B. Please note: Osteopathic board certified physicians must earn at least 50 of their total 120 credits in their primary specialty.

 Q. Can I submit CME credit now to apply to future CME Cycle requirements?